-An Achilles tendon rupture can be treated through surgery or casting.
+An Achilles tendon rupture can be treated through surgery or casting depending on the severity of the tear, expectations of patient and age.
 Partial tears can be treated with immobilization, physical therapy, heel lifts, icing and possible PRP/Stem cell injection.
-At the Foot, Ankle and Leg Vein Center we utilize the newest techniques to increase the strength of the tendon during repair. (hypolink to shaq/graft jacket).
-After repairing the tendon utilizing sutures, we’ll wrap Graft jacket around the tendon.
+Surgical correction is the preferred treatment because patient’s have greater strength and lower re-rupture rates.
+Dr. Gold had extensive training in learning how to perform Achilles repairs from foot and ankle Dr. Rick Raimondo who learned from the authors of the chapter on Achilles repair in Campbell’s orthopedics.
+At the Foot, Ankle and Leg Vein Center we utilize the newest techniques to increase the strength of the tendon during repair utilizing amniotic grafts.
 Studies have documented that this will improve the strength of the Achilles tendon.
 Patients are usually in in a cast or protective boot for approximately six weeks.
 After that they are allowed to come out of the protective device and gradually increase weight bearing through physical therapy and stretching strengthening.